Maurice Stans

 Maurice Hubert Stans (March 22, 1908 – April 14, 1998) was an American accountant, civil servant, and political organizer who served as the 19th United States Secretary of Commerce from 1969 to 1972.
 He served as the finance chairman for the Committee for the Re-Election of the President, working for the re-election of Richard Nixon.
-He was convicted on multiple counts under the Federal Election Campaign Act that were revealed during the larger investigation into the Watergate scandal.
+He pleaded guilty to five counts for violations of the Federal Election Campaign Act during the Watergate scandal.

 Early life and education

-Stans was born on March 22, 1908 in Shakopee, Minnesota, the son of James Hubert Stans and Mathilda Stans (nee Nyssen).
+Stans was born on March 22, 1908, in Shakopee, Minnesota, the son of James Hubert Stans and Mathilda Stans (nee Nyssen).
 His father was the only child of Jan Hendrik Stans and Maria Catharina Crijns, a Belgian couple who immigrated to the United States in 1880.
 Stans graduated from Shakopee High School in 1925.
 He worked at a local foundry before traveling to Chicago to find work with friend, Otto F. Schultz.
 The same year, he began work as a stenographer and bookkeeper for a Chicago importer, while attending evening classes at Northwestern University.
 In 1928 he joined the Chicago-based firm of Alexander Grant and Company, certified public accountants, and continued his part-time studies at Columbia University while working at the firm's New York City office.
 He attended Columbia from 1928 to 1930.